JuliaLang/julia/doc/src/manual/metaprogramming.md

 :( println("Hello, world!") )
 ```

-When `@sayhello` is given at the REPL, the expression executes immediately, thus we only see the
+When `@sayhello` is entered in the REPL, the expression executes immediately, thus we only see the
 evaluation result:

 ```jldoctest sayhello